Notarization & Other Services

 Payment is by cash or check only for the following County Clerk services:

-The County Clerk offers notarization services for $1 per signature notarized.
+The County Clerk offers notarization services for $1 per notary statement (i.e. per notary signature/stamp applied).
 However, we do not notarize anything of a political nature or anything that is to be recorded in McLean County.
-Your document must have a notary certificate statement included, or leave at least two inches blank so that we may apply the notary certificate with a stamp.
+Your document must have a notary certificate statement included or leave at least two inches blank so that we may apply the notary certificate with a stamp.
 Per Statute, we cannot notarize documents without the certificate wording.
 Unless they are personally known to the notary, anyone whose signature is to be notarized on a document must present a valid (unexpired) photo ID issued by a state agency, federal government agency or consulate, which bears the signature of the individual.
 View the Illinois Notary Public Act.

 I-9 Verification by Authorized Representative